 ExpressO is a law review submission service of bepress (Berkeley Electronic Press) by which scholars may manage and track paper submissions to multiple journals.
-Almost all law reviews accept submissions either through ExpressO or their own websites.
-YLS Faculty, students, fellows and may use ExpressO’s submission service at no personal cost.*
+The great majority of law reviews accept submissions either through ExpressO or their own websites.
+YLS Faculty, students, lecturers, fellows and research scholars may use ExpressO’s submission service at no personal cost.*

 Indiscriminate submissions to a large number of law reviews is strongly discouraged.
 Such an approach is often an unwise and potentially counter-productive publication strategy.
 Further, in the aggregate, mass submissions not only burden YLS library (each submission to each journal costs the library $2.20), but increase costs system-wide as student editors, faculty, and staff across institutions keep pace with elevated submission levels.
 If you have questions about ExpressO, please contact Fred Shapiro, Associate Librarian for Collections & Access, (203)432-4840.

 - Click on SUBMIT NOW.
 Create account if you have not previously done so.

 - Select and verify the list of journals where you would like to have your manuscript delivered.